techidaily/site-article-helps/source/_posts/updated-in-2024-elite-filmmaking-tools-for-gopro.md

 * The green screen will be perfectly matched and you will get an outstanding result.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pGHmqD53gc8?si=ymgHIB6Aa7_MoUUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 #### 6\.
 [Magix Movie Edit Pro for Windows ($70/lifetime)](https://www.magix.com/)

 ![magix gopro video editor](https://images.wondershare.com/filmora/article-images/best-gopro-editing-software-5.jpg)
 Here is a useful software program for Window user that can be accessed with all advanced features with payment of $70\.
 The best part is that this device offers 1000 plus templates, 32 unique editing tracks and the motion tracking feature.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PD0vq5qAYkw?si=5H3KWtCfUOYg1Nlv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Due to these robust features, Magix becomes one of the best action camera editing applications for users.
 Users say that Magic offers a perfect mixture of all advanced features along with an impressive user interface, and it extends support to various file formats.
 The sad thing to know about Magix is that people have reported problems with its speed, and the interface is not very beginner-friendly.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/c17xsnbinCQ?si=xHKslFgC3QbxY4qW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Advanced Level Editing Software for GoPro Videos